Michel-IT/BatScript/Game_Boosting/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is released under an open and free license.
+You are free to use, modify, and distribute this script as you wish.

 ## Acknowledgements